Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: Method

 \subsection{Preliminary on DINO Attention Maps}

 The self-supervised ViT, as achieved by DINO~\cite{caron2021emerging}, has exhibited a rich emergence of objectness in the attention maps.
 To elucidate this, we visualize the self-attention map from the final Transformer block of the DINO pretrained ViT-S/8 as a representative.
-As illustrated in Fig.~\ref{dino}(b), an image patch exhibits a high degree of attention dependencies with patches that reside within the same object.
-Conversely, image patches of distinct objects tend to manifest different attention distributions.
-Encouraged by this observation, we pose the following question: could it be possible to directly harness these attention maps to achieve object discovery without relying on annotations?
+As illustrated in Fig.~\ref{dino}(b), an image patch exhibits a high degree of attention dependencies with patches of the same object.
+Conversely, image patches of distinct objects tend to present different attention distributions.
+Encouraged by this observation, we pose the following question: Could it be possible to directly harness these attention maps to achieve object segmentation without relying on annotations?

 In response to this question, we conduct a straightforward initial exploration with these attention maps.
-We denote the attention map of the last Transformer Block as $A\in\mathbb{R}^{HW\times HW}$ and its output features $F\in\mathbb{R}^{HW\times C}$, where $H$, $W$ and $C$ respectively denote the height, width, and channel dimension of the feature map\footnote{Here we omit the \texttt{CLS} token, and average the multi-head attention along the head dimension.}.
+We denote the attention map of the last Transformer block as $A\in\mathbb{R}^{HW\times HW}$ and its output features $F\in\mathbb{R}^{HW\times C}$, where $H$, $W$ and $C$ respectively denote the height, width, and channel dimension of the feature map\footnote{Here we omit the \texttt{CLS} token, and average the multi-head attention along the head dimension.}.
 For an intuitive comparison, we apply unsupervised clustering on both attention maps $A$ and features $F$ to yield the object segmentation masks.
 For the detailed procedure, please refer to the Sec.~\ref{ours_vos}.
 Then, we report frame-wise evaluation results on the video object segmentation datasets DAVIS-16~\cite{perazzi2016benchmark} and DAVIS-17-Unsupervised~\cite{pont20172017} in Table~\ref{dino}.
 Interestingly, we observe that the attention maps significantly excel in decoupling object components compared to features, exhibiting an improvement of over \textbf{10} points on both datasets in terms of IoU.
-We surmise this is because the attention maps preserve intact correspondences, which are more suitable for fine-grained tasks such as object grouping and discrimination.
+Surprisingly, a spatio-temporal attention map $A_v$ generated by a randomly initialized Transformer block on top of DINO also outperforms the frame-wise DINO feature $F$.
+And it is further demonstrated in Fig.~\ref{dionvis}.
+The DINO features lead to very noisy clusters, while attention maps can discriminate objects of different categories.
+We speculate this is because the attention maps preserve intact correspondences, which are more suitable for fine-grained tasks such as object grouping and discrimination.
 Therefore, creating spatio-temporal structural dependencies that expand beyond spatial DINO attention maps appears promising for video object segmentation tasks.